-Australian visa holders are encouraged to use the information on their foreign passport /ImmiCard to access the Visa Entitlement Verification Online (VEVO) system or the myVEVO app.
-VEVO is a free web service which allows visa holders and Australian organisations access to visa status information anywhere, any time.
+The Visa Entitlement Verification Online (VEVO) system is a free service that allows visa holders with a valid passport or ImmiCard to check visa status information anywhere, any time.

-I arrived in Australia before the mid-1980s and have never travelled out of Australia
+I arrived in Australia before 1990 and have not travelled overseas since

-To access VEVO you need both an electronic immigration record and a passport or ImmiCard.
-If you are a permanent resident who arrived in Australia prior to the mid-1980s and have not travelled from Australia since first arrival, you are unlikely to have an electronic record.
+To access VEVO you need a passport or an ImmiCard linked to your electronic visa record.
+If you are a foreign national who arrived in Australia prior to 1990 and you have not travelled outside Australia since, you are unlikely to have an electronic record.

 I am a visa holder and need to know when I arrived in Australia